 - Check to see if the restaurant is on this list.
 If not, let us know and we can try to have it added.

-- If it is on the list, reach out to the restaurant for an invoice and then send the invoice to email@example.com at least one week in advance of the event.
+- If it is on the list, please complete the request form, including the approximate amount for the food purchase, at least two weeks in advance of the event.

 If you do not have enough advance time or there is another extenuating circumstance, you can always make the purchase directly and then submit for a reimbursement.
+Please note that only medical or graduate students can be reimbursed for expenses paid to vendors with itemized receipts.
 If you are seeking a reimbursement:

 Prior to Making a Purchase: